guomics-lab/DDA-BERT/README.md

 </p>

 # Description
-DDA-BERT is an **open-source, end-to-end deep learning tool for rescoring peptide-spectrum matches (PSMs) in data-dependent acquisition (DDA) proteomics.** Built on a Transformer-based architecture and trained on 3,701 DDA-MS files encompassing approximately 82 million high-confidence PSMs, it effectively models the complex relationships between peptide sequences and tandem mass spectra.
+DDA-BERT is an end-to-end deep learning tool for rescoring peptide-spectrum matches (PSMs) in data-dependent acquisition (DDA) proteomics.
+Built on a Transformer-based architecture and trained on 12,285 DDA-MS files comprising approximately 271 million high-confidence PSMs, DDA-BERT effectively models the complex relationships between peptide sequences and tandem mass spectra.
+It supports rescoring results generated from a single database search engine as well as integrated outputs from multiple search engines.

-DDA-BERT demonstrates robust and consistent performance across a diverse range of biological systems, including animal, plant, and microbial proteomes.
-It is particularly effective in low-input contexts such as trace-level and single-cell proteomics, offering a scalable and reliable solution for improving peptide identification in mass spectrometry-based workflows.
+DDA-BERT demonstrates robust and consistent performance across diverse biological systems, including animal, plant, and microbial proteomes.
+When applied to HLA immunopeptidomics datasets, DDA-BERT continues to show strong and reliable performance.
+It is applicable to low-input contexts such as trace-level and single-cell proteomics, offering a scalable and reliable solution for improving peptide identification in mass spectrometry-based workflows.

 # Installation
 DDA-BERT runs without installation and does not require any additional environment configuration.
-The executable is available at https://guomics.com/software/DDA-BERT or on Zenodo (https://zenodo.org/records/15923904).
+The executable is available at https://guomics.com/software/DDA-BERT.

 Hardware Requirements:
 •	Operating System: Compatible with Linux-based operating systems.